raspberrypilearning/turtle-tracker/en/step_1.md

 ---
 ### Hardware

-+ A computer or tablet capable of running Scratch 3.
++ A computer or tablet capable of running Scratch 3
-+ Ideally, ability to download files to local or shared storage (such as a Downloads directory)
++ Ideally, the ability to download files to local or shared storage (such as a Downloads directory)

 ### Software